Marinelli Field

-WTVO-TV an ABC affiliate in Rockford, Illinois reported on Tuesday, September 16 that a group of Chicago area investors were looking to bring a Central Illinois Collegiate League (CICL) team to Rockford, which would play at Marinelli Field beginning in the summer of 2010.
-The group of Chicago area investors is known as Three Strikes Baseball Corp.
+WTVO-TV reported on September 16 that a group of Chicago area investors were looking to bring a Central Illinois Collegiate League (CICL) team to Rockford, which would play at Marinelli Field beginning in 2010.
 In November 2009, the CICL announced that it would merge with a new summer collegiate league and form the new 11-team Prospect League.

 The Rockford Foresters will return to play at Marinelli Field for the summer of 2012.
-The Foresters announced its team colors and logo on January 13, 2010.